eventespresso/event-espresso-core/readme.txt

 **Tags:** Events, Tickets, Event Registration, Ticket Sales, Calendar **Requires at least:** WordPress 4.5
 **Requires PHP:** 7.4
-**Tested up to:** WordPress 6.6.1
+**Tested up to:** WordPress 6.7.2
-**Stable tag:** 5.0.22.decaf
+**Stable tag:** 5.0.31.decaf
 **License:** GPL2

-The best event registration and ticket sales plugin with: registration forms, PayPal payments, automated confirmation emails and more!
+The best events plugin with event registration, free and paid ticket sales, event registration forms, PayPal payments, automatic emails, and more!

 == Description ==
-Power your online event registration and ticket sales with more caffeine.
-Easily create events, event registrations forms, RSVP with free tickets, sell tickets and process payments with cards and PayPal accounts, manage attendees, automatically send confirmation emails, download attendee lists, and optimize your events—all from your WordPress dashboard all with our free events plugin.
-Specially designed for in-person and/or virtual events your event registration and ticket sales can be better backed by the team of experts that have been doing this longer than any else on WordPress. ☕️
+Power your online event registration and ticket sales with [Event Espresso](https://eventespresso.com), the most complete WordPress events plugin.
+Within just minutes you can be ready to post your events, sell tickets and registrations and collect payments from attendees.

+WordPress event ticketing has never been easier and faster.

+## 🤓 Schedule a Personalized Demo & Free Installation! 🎉

+We offer a free one-time installation of Event Espresso premium, along with a personalized demo that includes setup, event creation, and connecting to PayPal so you're ready for your first event.
+Ask questions, get expert support, and experience Event Espresso on your own website for free! 👉 [Schedule your free install and demo today!](https://calendar.google.com/calendar/u/0/appointments/schedules/AcZssZ1ppM4aQPxLXtwoBfXzti-8yfwolmP9CPBx1s3THT_xzyiCBXDGch10gDRdo8gWvAz_hZGl3IUp) 👈

-## Transform Your WordPress Site into a Powerful Event Management Platform
+## Online Event Ticketing, Registration and Management for WordPress

 [youtube http://www.youtube.com/watch?v=K_yVwWnTjL8]

----

-## Most Advanced Events Plugin for WordPress

-### Automate Ticket Sales and Customer Communication
+## ✨ Powerful Event Registration & Ticket Sales Features

+With our free events plugin for WordPress, you can easily and quickly:

+✓ Create events on your own WordPress website
+✓ Create multiple types of tickets and registrations
+✓ Sell paid event tickets and event registrations
+✓ Offer RSVP with free tickets (or no tickets)
-- Automatically open and close registrations or ticket sales based on dates or when ticket sales reach certain levels.
+✓ Automatically open and close sales based on date and/or ticket sold ✓ Create event registrations forms
-- Automatically send attendees confirmation emails based on situations such as successful registration, successful payments, payment incomplete, pending payments, etc.
-- Collect information for each ticket sold.

-### Maximize Your Reach and Revenue:

-- Use the built-in tools to boost your event visibility and ticket sales.
-- Easily manage ticket inventory, attendee lists, and event check-ins.
-- Seamlessly integrate with PayPal to collect payments (more payment platforms supported in the premium verison).
+✓ Collect payments with cards and PayPal accounts
+✓ Collect money straight into your own PayPal
+✓ Automatically send confirmation emails to attendees and your team ✓ Download lists of attendees
+✓ Manage attendees (approve, cancel, etc.)
+✓ Create reusable venue profiles
+✓ Organize events by categories
+✓ Display events by category on your website.
+✓ Mobile optimized.
+✓ Compatible with most themes
+✓ Search engine optimized to improve the SEO of your events.
+✓ All from your WordPress dashboard

+Specially designed for WordPress, your event registration and ticket sales can be better backed by the team of experts that have been doing this longer than any else on WordPress. ☕️

 ### Streamline Your Event Management: